gilch/hissp/docs/tutorial.rst

 when a macro expands in a module it was not defined in.
 This prevents accidental name collisions when the unqualified name was already in use.
-And the qualified identifiers in the expansion will automatically import any required helpers.
+And the qualified identifiers in the expansion will automatically import any required modules.

 You can force an import from a particular location by using a qualified symbol yourself in the template in the first place.
 Qualified symbols in templates are not qualified again.
 Usually, if you want an unqualified symbol in the template's result, it's a sign that you need to use a gensym instead.
-Gensyms are never qualified.
+(Gensyms are never qualified.)
 If you don't think it needs to be a gensym, that's a sign that the macro could maybe be an ordinary function instead.

-If you *want* to *capture* [#capture]_ a symbol (collide on purpose), you can still put unqualified symbols into templates by interpolating in an expression that evaluates to an unqualified symbol.
+If you *want* to *capture* [#capture]_ an identifier (collide on purpose), you can still put unqualified symbols into templates by interpolating in an expression that evaluates to an unqualified symbol.
 (Like a quoted symbol):